 Existing law, the Nurse Anesthetists Act, provides for the certification and regulation of nurse anesthetists by the Board of Registered Nursing.
-Existing law requires the utilization of a nurse anesthetist to provide anesthesia services in an acute care facility to be approved by the acute care facility administration and the appropriate committee, and at the discretion of the physician, dentist, or podiatrist.
+Existing law requires the utilization of a nurse anesthetist to provide anesthesia services in an acute care facility to be approved by the acute care facility administration and the appropriate committee, as defined, and at the discretion of the physician, dentist, or podiatrist.
 Existing law makes a nurse anesthetist who is not an employee of an acute care facility subject to the bylaws of the facility.

 Statutes affected: AB 876: 2826 BPC, 2827 BPC, 2828 BPC